Veritius/bevy_stardust/README.md

 }
 ```

-Available feature flags:
-- `hashing`: Stable (identical across machines) hashing functionality

-**Please note:** The `hashing` feature flag is dependent on `gxhash`, which will not compile on targets without AES intrinsics.
-It's made available for local testing, but will break in production.
-See the [tracking issue](https://github.com/Veritius/bevy_stardust/issues/31) for more.

 ## License
 bevy_stardust is free and open source software.
 It's licensed under:
 * MIT License ([LICENSE-MIT](LICENSE-MIT) or [http://opensource.org/licenses/MIT](http://opensource.org/licenses/MIT))